How to Cook Boudin (3 Ways to Cook The Cajun Sausage!)

 What is Boudin Sausage?

-Boudins can be spicy or mild depending on how much cayenne pepper has been used as an ingredient, and are delicious when cooked right!
+This cajun sausage can be spicy or mild depending on how much cayenne pepper has been used as an ingredient, and it’s so delicious when cooked right!
+There are also different ways to make boudin, whether that’s boudin balls, links, smoked boudin, and more.

 RELATED: Swedish Potato Sausage (Värmlandskorv or Potatiskorv)